 What is the cost of the fully online Masters Degree program?

 The fully online program costs $2,653 per semester for two online classes.
-This e-tuition rate applies for Fall 2018 and Spring 2019.
+This e-tuition rate applies for Fall 2020, Spring 2021, and Summer 2021.
 The e-tuition rate is $383 per credit hour + $355 in student fees.
 The student fees include a $55 technology fee and a $300 institutional fee.
 Students typically take 2 classes per semester or 6 credit hours.
 Therefore, the total cost is $383 x 6 (credit hours) + $355 (fees) = $2,653 per semester for 2 online classes.
 Please keep in mind that tuition rates are subject to change without notice.
 To see the latest cost per credit hour (Graduate e-tuition rate), please go to http://finance.kennesaw.edu/bursar/tuitionfees.php.

 What are some other reasons why I should consider KSU?

 - Our faculty members and instructors are typically former K-12 teachers, who are still active in partnerships with K-12 schools.
 Many have also held key leadership positions at the school, district, state, and national levels.
 We are familiar with schools.
 We use the tools you have in schools and help you understand district policies and planning processes related to technology.